Authorised Training Provider information pack

 The first stage of the monitoring process is for training principals and trainees to complete questionnaires detailing how the training requirements are being satisfied.

-We might then select the organisation for a monitoring visit.
 A qualified solicitor with experience of training and the training regulations undertakes the visit.
 During the visit, the monitor discusses the training provision with the training principal and trainees and sometimes with others involved in training.
 At the end of the visit, the monitor meets with the training principal to discuss areas of best practice and to agree any actions that may be needed for improvement.

 Practice Skills Standards